Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Spiritual awakening is an important part of the 12 steps.
 You know you’ve had a spiritual awakening when:

-Whether it’s a loving God, higher power, or something else, you’ve accepted there is a higher power in your life and you understand its role.
+Whether it’s a loving God, higher power, or something else, you’ve accepted a higher power in your life and understand its role.
 In a spiritual awakening, you recognize and accept a greater power, better understand yourself, and are truly humble and self-aware.

 There are varying opinions regarding the effectiveness of Alcoholics Anonymous and the 12-step model.

-According to an analysis conducted by the Stanford School of Medicine researchers, support groups such as AA are almost always more effective than psychotherapy alone for achieving sobriety.
+According to an analysis from the Stanford School of Medicine researchers, support groups such as AA are almost always more effective than psychotherapy alone for achieving sobriety.
 AA also led to a reduction in healthcare costs.

 This analysis included the evaluation of 35 existing studies that involved more than 10,000 participants.
 The majority of the studies showed AA produced a significantly better outcome for people with AUD.
 In one case, the effective rate was 60 percent.

-The researchers believe that AA is effective because it has a foundation of social interaction.
+The researchers believe AA is effective because it has a foundation for social interaction.
 Members provide emotional support to one another on a peer-to-peer level.

 Chances are, most people familiar with recovery and sober living will agree that 12-step programs aren’t harmful.
 They don’t work for everyone, but the twelve steps and twelve traditions provide many with spiritual growth and peace of mind.

 Working the 12 steps does not eliminate all risks of relapse.
-Many people have worked their way through the steps multiple times and still experience a need for treatment.
+Many people have worked their way through the steps multiple times and still need treatment.

 Treatment options include: